 How do I download the Automatic Audiometer results (the Audiogram)?

-Prior to testing ensure your Organisation and staff must have an account on the Sound Scouts Integrated Management Platform (SSIMPL).
-Log in on the app using the SSIMPL User ID.
+Prior to testing, your Organization and staff must have an account on the Sound Scouts Integrated Management Platform (SSIMPL) and be logged in on the app with their SSIMPL User ID.

 The Audiogram is accessed by